Liz Truss defends tax-cutting goals as she bids farewell

 Flanked by her husband and children, Ms Truss said she would be go back to being a backbench MP for her South West Norfolk constituency.

-Mr Sunak will take power later, after he is formally appointed by the King following his victory in the Conservative leadership contest.
+Mr Sunak has now been formally appointed prime minister by the King, following his victory in the Conservative leadership contest.

 Ms Truss announced her resignation last week after just 45 days in office, after big tax cuts in a hastily-assembled mini-budget prompted financial turmoil.